BrilliantPlugins/wp-geometa/readme.txt

 4. Built-in regression tests

 == Changelog ==

+= 0.3.1 =
+ * Support for custom MySQL functions (User Defined Functions and stored functions).
+ * Built-in support for some functions which may be useful for working with Lat/Lng distances and bearings.
+ * Fixed issue where duplicate function names would appear in get_capabilities result set.
+ * Fixed OSM tiles to not be hardcoded to http://
+ * Added button to rebuild known spatial function list cache

 = 0.3.0 =
  * Moved core functionality to a [library (wp-geometa-lib)](https://github.com/cimburadotcom/wp-geometa-lib) so it can be used in other plugins.